 We can use a regularization procedure to define an area measure on $D$:

 where $dz$ is Lebesgue measure on $D$, $h_\eps(z)$ is the mean value of $h$ on the circle~$\partial B(z,\epsilon)$ and the limit represents weak convergence in the space of measures on~$D$.
-(The limit exists almost surely, at least if $\eps$ is restricted to powers of two \cite{ds2011kpz}.)
+(The limit is shown to exist a.s.\ when $\eps$ is restricted to powers of two in \cite{ds2011kpz}, and without the power of two restriction in \cite{sheffieldwang}.)
 We interpret $\mu_h$ as the area measure of a random surface conformally parameterized by $D$.
 When $x \in \partial D$, we let $h_\eps(x)$ be the mean value of $h$ on $D \cap \partial B(x,\epsilon)$.
 Similarly, on a linear segment of $\partial D$, where $h$ has free boundary conditions, we may define a boundary length measure by

 where $dx$ is Lebesgue measure on $\partial D$ \cite{ds2011kpz}.

 One can parameterize the same quantum surface with a different domain $\wt D$, and our regularization procedure implies a simple rule for changing coordinates.
 Suppose that $\psi$ is a conformal map from a domain $\wt D$ to $D$ and write $\wt h$ for the distribution on $\wt D$ given by $h \circ \psi + Q \log |\psi'|$ where